North Philadelphia Financial Partnership logo

 Visit North Philadelphia Financial Partnership

-Doctor's Verdict on North Philadelphia Financial Partnership
+Research Note on North Philadelphia Financial Partnership

-NPF is best for Philadelphia County business owners and residents who prioritize community impact lending and may have credit or financial challenges that traditional banks reject.
+NPF is profile signals for Philadelphia County business owners and residents who prioritize community impact lending and may have credit or financial challenges that traditional banks reject.
 The main caveat is that the website lacks essential pricing and term information—interested applicants must contact the organization directly to determine actual loan costs and feasibility.

 • Philadelphia-based entrepreneurs and small business owners who may have fair or limited credit history